The SHARP System

-If you wish to report an incident of bullying, contact your child’s Form Tutor.
+If you wish to report an incident of bullying, contact your child’s Form Tutor or use the Rudheath Senior Academy SHARP System page.

 Alternatively, click here to use The SHARP System (Student Help Advice Reporting Page System) which allows young people to report any incidents which occur within the school and local community anonymously and without fear.